 Name of What does it do?
 Who and what is eligible?
 How can it be accessed?
-Scheme Trade Credit • Trade Credit Insurance, which provides essential cover to business-to-business transactions, will receive up to £10 Reinsurance billion of UK Governm ent guarantees.
-Scheme The Trade Credit Reins urance scheme, which has been agreed following extensive discussions with the insurance sector, will see the vas st majority of Trade Credit Insurance coverage maintaine ed across the UK. pport supply chains and help businesses to trade with coer defaults or delays on payment. onfidence knowing that they will be The scheme is available e on a temporary basis for nine months, backdated to 1 April 2020, and running until 31 December 2020, with the potential for extension if required.
-The scheme will be de livered through a reinsurance agreement that is open to all insurers currently operating in the UK market, covering both domestic and overseas trade with payment terms of up to 2 years Implementation of the e scheme is subject to state aid approval, agreement of f full form documentation with insurers and acceptance of applicat ions from insurers for participation Further information ca an be found via the News section of the UK Government website.
+Scheme Trade Credit • Trade Credit Insurance, which provides essential cover to business-to-business transactions, will receive up to £10 Reinsurance billion of UK Governm billion of UK Government guarantees.
+Scheme The Trade Credit Reins surance scheme, which has been agreed following exten urance scheme, which has been agreed following extensive discussions with the insurance sector, will see the vas t majority of Trade Credit Insurance coverage maintaine ed across the UK. pport supply chains and help businesses to trade with carefults or delays on payment. onfidence knowing that they will be • e on a temporary basis for nine months, backdated to 1 April 2020, and rupning until 31 the potential for extension if required.
+April 2020, dila ramining artai 31 The scheme will be de livered through a reinsurance agreement that is open to all insurers currently operating in the UK market, covering both domestic and overseas trade with payment terms of up to 2 years Implementation of the e scheme is subject to state aid approval, agreement of f full form documentation with insurers and acceptance of applicat ions from insurers for participation Further information ca an be found via the News section of the UK Government website.
 Corporate The UK Government intro duced the Bill to Parliament on 20 May 2020.
-The measi ures in this Bill will relieve the burden on Insolvency and businesses during the core onavirus (COVID-19) outbreak and allow them to focus a all their efforts on continuing to operate.
-Governance Bill The Bill will: asements on filing requirements and Annual General M - , I - te restructuring tools to the insolvency regime to give co ompanies the time they need to maximise their chance of surviva Temporarily suspend p Temporarily suspend parts of insolvency law to support directors during this difficult time 1 - ou already know that you will not be able to meet your accounts filing deadline, you can apply for a 3 month extension.
+The meas ures in this Bill will relieve the burden on Insolvency and businesses during the core onavirus (COVID-19) outbreak and allow them to focus a all their efforts on continuing to operate.
+Governance Bill The Bill will: Introduce temporary e asements on filing requirements and Annual General M eetings (AGMs) Introduce new corpora te restructuring tools to the insolvency regime to give or ompanies the time they need to maximise their chance of surviva l Temporarily suspend p arts of insolvency law to support directors during this di fficult time f you already know that you will not be able to meet your accounts filing deadline, you can apply for a 3 month extension.
 Those citing issues around COVID-19 will automatically be granted an extension.
 Further information on the e Corporate Insolvency and Governance Bill can be found d via the UK Government website .